John Osmers: Early life and education

 Osmers was born in Ashburton on 23 February 1935, the son of the Reverend Eric A. Osmers, and was raised in Anglican vicarages in New Zealand.
 After completing his schooling at Christchurch Boys' High School, Osmers obtained a BA, and an MA(Hons) in English language and literature, at Canterbury University College, Christchurch.

 Osmers read about apartheid in South Africa in Trevor Huddleston's book Nought for our Comfort.
-In 1958, he travelled to South Africa by ship and toured the country by motorbike for 6 weeks.
+In 1958, he travelled to South Africa by ship and toured the country by motorbike for six weeks.
 This visit determined his wish to work eventually in Southern Africa.
 For one year, he studied anthropology at the London School of Economics (LSE), as well the Sesotho language at School of Oriental and African Studies (SOAS), London.

 Career

-With the encouragement of Father Huddleston, Osmers decided to study to become an Anglican priest, and studied for two years at Mirfield Theological College, Yorkshire, England, run by a community with a long history of involvement in southern Africa.
+With the encouragement of Father Huddleston, Osmers decided to study to become an Anglican priest, and studied for two years at Mirfield Theological College, Yorkshire, England, run by monks of the Community of the Resurrection, a community with a long history of involvement in southern Africa.
 He was ordained in 1961, and worked as a priest for three years in the Yorkshire working-class parish of Rawmarsh near Rotherham.
 Huddleston encouraged Osmers to join the Diocese of Lesotho in the Anglican Church of Southern Africa.
 He worked in Lesotho as a parish priest for 15 years in the mountain parishes of Quthing and Masite.
 He was also Travelling Secretary of the Lesotho Student Christian Movement, as well as a member of the anti-apartheid South African University Christian Movement, which was forced to close down in 1972.
 Osmers was made a prohibited immigrant to South Africa from 1970 to 1991.
 In 1976, he became closely involved with South African students who came to Lesotho following state violence against the student demonstrations in Soweto.
 He helped them to enter schools in Lesotho, and encouraged them to become cadres of the African National Congress (ANC).

 In 1979, Osmers was attacked by a bomb planted by South African Security in a parcel of the ANC magazine Sechaba; he lost his right hand and the front of his legs in the blast.
 There were six people in the room where the bomb exploded.
 Another victim was Phyllis Naidoo, a renowned anti-apartheid activist in exile in Lesotho; the parcel bomb was opened in her house.
 As a result of this attack, the ANC president Oliver Tambo and the ANC leadership in exile saw that members of the faith communities were actively involved in the liberation struggle and opened 'the church front', which later became the multifaith ANC chaplaincy.
 This involved supporters working underground in South Africa, and church leaders and institutions outside the country.